 “Sometimes, it’s hard for people to get past the idea of, ‘You’re a rock star!
 You shouldn’t be talking about how hard life is on the road.’
 But people need to understand that rock stars are human beings, and most of them are really good people – it’s just that the life of a rock star is a really different life.
 Even when I’m at home, I see a tour coming, and I’m excited about it, but I also know it means that I’m not going to see my children and I’ve got to be in another country.
 I get to play a show every day, which is amazing, and we get to spend time with fans, so there’s aspects of touring that we really love.
 But it’s still this ‘thing’ hanging over your head.
 So I do see how it breaks some people down if they don’t have a solid, structured home life and don’t have their anxiety or depression under control.
 Let’s be honest: some people go on tour and abuse other things that make their problems 100 times worse.
 I have a bottle of Xanax which I’ve been carrying around with me for two months, and I take it when I have to have it, and I use it the way I’m supposed to use it.
 But I’ve got close friends who, if they had that bottle, it wouldn’t last three days.”

 What coping mechanisms do you have that help you manage your mental health?

 If you’re struggling with your own mental health, don’t suffer in silence.
-Talk to someone you can trust – it could be a friend, a family member, a teacher, a doctor, a counsellor or a helpline – or visit YoungMinds for more information about how to find support.
-If you’re passionate about improving young people’s mental health and wellbeing then take a look at all the ways you can get involved with YoungMinds’ good work here.
+Talk to someone you can trust – a friend, a family member, a teacher, a doctor or a counsellor.
+Find more information on how to look after your mental health at the Mental Health’s Foundation.